LuizR20/bank-CSharp/README.md

 # How faithful is this project?

-- Learn how to use Switch and While,Console.Clear and money movements
+- Learn how to use Switch and While, Console.Clear and money movements.